 - Flit Keyboard + Extra Layout (Free): Supports cursor keys and transparency.

 Using GamePad Beta: Gamepad Beta is a free virtual keyboard/gamepad addon that lets you use the cursor keys as a virtual GamePad or DPad.
 Also, as of v0.95, it has the ability to emulate an Xbox 360 controller.
 The easiest way to use GamePad is to set it up to emulate an XBox 360 controller, and then perform all the keymapping within DosBox Turbo (or DosBox Manager) itself by selecting Xbox 360 as the game controller type.
 Note: Gamepad currently only emulates the Directional Pad (DPAD) and 4 buttons (A,B,X,Y) of the XBox 360 controller.

-Using a MOGA Pocket/Pro controller: DosBox Turbo supports the MOGA controllers through the free MOGA Universal Driver.
-Please watch the following video for setup instructions:
+Using a MOGA Pocket controller: DosBox Turbo supports the MOGA Pocket controllers through the free MOGA Universal Driver.
+The newer Pro version of the MOGA controllers have a Bluetooth USB mode which requires no external driver app and just works with DosBox Turbo.
+Please watch the following video for setup instructions for the MOGA Pocket:

 Windows 9x Emulation (Windows PC Gaming) [Updated 10/29/2013]

 Note [10/29/13]: If your Windows image is crashing while trying to reconcile daylight savings time, you can get around it by opening the keyboard and press enter repeatedly as its booting or just download the fixed images.